-Prerequisites: Minimum score of 42 on Accuplacer or 180 on THEA.
+Prerequisites: Successful completion of MATH 0315 or minimum score of 62 on Accuplacer or 206 on THEA.

-Available Formats: conventional/internet
+Available Formats: conventional/internet/ITV

-Campuses: Levelland Campus, Reese Campus, Plainview Center, Byron Martin ATC
+Campuses: Levelland Campus, Reese Campus, Plainview Center, ATC

+Textbook: Elementary and Intermediate Algebra, Sullivan/Struve/Mazzarella, 2018,

+Fourth Edition, Prentice Hall/Pearson Education [Reference Textbook]

+Course Specific Instructions: There are video tapes of the lectures available in room M116 (math building) on the Levelland campus.
+These tapes can be viewed in the lab, or checked out and taken home for viewing.
+The tapes can also be viewed on Blackboard or YouTube (for certain Instructors).
+These tapes do not replace class meetings, but can be used as supplemental material for students' use.

-- Textbook: Elementary and Intermediate Algebra, Sullivan/Struve/Mazzarella, 2018, Fourth Edition, Prentice Hall/Pearson Education [Reference Textbook] - Course Description: This course is designed for those students who need MATH 0320 and have not had one year of high school algebra.
-It includes properties of signed numbers, algebraic expressions, linear equations in one unknown and geometry.
+Course Description: This course is designed for the student who needs MATH 1314 or 1324.
+It includes factoring, fractions, linear equations in one unknown, graphs, systems of linear equations, exponents, radicals, and quadratic equations.
 Time in a math lab is required.
 This course will not satisfy graduation requirements.

-The course is required if testing indicates a need. - Course Purpose/Rationale/Goal: The purpose of this course is to provide a background in beginning algebra concepts necessary for MATH 0320. - Course Requirements: To maximize the potential to complete this course, a student should attend all class and laboratory meetings, take notes and participate in class, complete all homework assignments and examinations including final examinations.
+Course Purpose/Rational/Goal: The purpose of this course is to provide a background in algebra concepts necessary for MATH 1314 or 1324.

+Course Requirements: To maximize the potential to complete this course, a student should attend all class meetings, take notes and participate in class, complete all homework assignments and examinations including final examinations.